BhavyeMathur/goopylib-v1/README.md

  ![Speed Comparision](https://raw.githubusercontent.com/BhavyeMathur/goopylib/master/Documentation/Tests/RationalBezierCurve-OptimizedInterface.png)

 * Added argument and error checks to the `bezier_curve()`, `berstein_polynomial()`, and `combination()` functions
+* The C extension packages now correctly package as a module with the goopylib package

 #### 1.1.94-alpha10 23rd September 2020 - 11740 lines